mswger001/martin_low_level_control/README.md

 ## Simulations

-For simulation purposes, you can use the [Unitree ROS](https://github.com/unitreerobotics/unitree_ros) Git repository.
-Clone the repository and navigate to the `go1_ros_combined` directory, which contains the necessary files for simulations.
-Make sure to include the original README files provided within this repository for additional guidance.
+For simulation purposes, you can use the [Unitree ROS](https://github.com/unitreerobotics/unitree_ros) Git repository or  Clone this repository and navigate to the `go1_ros_combined` directory, which contains the necessary files for simulations.

 ## Setup